SwedbankPay/developer.swedbankpay.com/payment-instruments/index.md

 redirect_from: /payments/
 estimated_read: 30
 description: |
-  Payments is our off-the-rack assortment of payment instruments.
+  Payment Instruments is our off-the-rack assortment of possibilities.
+Pick the one(s) you like.
   You can pick and choose among them to tailor the instrument package best suited for your business.
 menu_order: 300